awsdocs/elb-application-load-balancers-user-guide/doc_source/lambda-functions.md

 ## Respond to the Load Balancer<a name="respond-to-load-balancer"></a>

-The response from your Lambda function must include the Base64 encoding status, status code, status description, and headers\.
+The response from your Lambda function must include the Base64 encoding status, status code, and headers\.
 You can omit the body\.
-The `statusDescription` header must contain the status code and reason phrase, separated by a single space\.

 To include a binary content in the body of the response, you must Base64 encode the content and set `isBase64Encoded` to `true`\.
 The load balancer decodes the content to retrieve the binary content and sends it to the client in the body of the HTTP response\.